defold/doc/docs/en/manuals/flipbook-animation.md

 : To run an animation during runtime you use the [`gui.play_flipbook()`](/ref/gui/?q=play_flipbook#gui.play_flipbook:node-animation-[complete_function]-[play_properties]) function.
 See below for an example.

 ::: sidenote
-The playback mode once ping-pong will play the animation until the last frame and then reverse the order and play back until the **second** frame of the animation, not back to the first frame.
+The playback mode `Once Ping Pong` will play the animation until the last frame and then reverse the order and play back until the **second** frame of the animation, not back to the first frame.
 This is done so that chaining of animations becomes easier.
 :::

 ### Sprite example